Redacted-Team/4350_002_Fall23_Tetris/README.md

 #### Fall 2023, East Tennessee State University

 ### Overview:
-This is a microservice that returns game info in JSON format to the [BOBBY Project](https://github.com/chrisseals98/BOBBY).
+This is a microservice that returns Tetris to Bucstop

 ### Project Structure:
 * The application handles HTTP calls in the Tetris.cs file in the /Tetris/Controllers directory.